rancher/docs/content/rancher/v2.x/en/cis-scans/legacy/skipped-tests/_index.md

 weight: 1
 ---

 This section lists the tests that are skipped in the permissive test profile for RKE.

+All the tests that are skipped and not applicable on this page will be counted as Not Applicable in the v2.5 generated report.
+The skipped test count will only mention the user-defined skipped tests.
+This allows user-skipped tests to be distinguished from the tests that are skipped by default in the RKE permissive test profile.

 - [CIS Benchmark v1.5](#cis-benchmark-v1-5)
 - [CIS Benchmark v1.4](#cis-benchmark-v1-4)